 Rest assured, it's no fun dropping your smartphone in water.
 Whether you have an active lifestyle and go swimming often, or you're just milling around the kitchen, once your device hits water, it's often the beginning of the end.

-Fortunately, the Kyocera Hydro XTRM (pronounced "extreme") from U.S. Cellular isn't only dustproof and shock-resistant, it's waterproof as well -- meaning it doesn't have to spend a night in a bowl full of uncooked rice in case it accidentally takes a dive in the ocean.
+Fortunately, the Kyocera Hydro XTRM (pronounced "extreme") isn't only dustproof and shock-resistant, it's waterproof as well -- meaning it doesn't have to spend a night in a bowl full of uncooked rice in case it accidentally takes a dive in the ocean.

-But even with its splashproof features and low $29.99 contract price, the Hydro XTRM isn't exactly the Michael Phelps of phones.
-Given its less-than-desirable call quality and mediocre camera, you should keep your options open for other handsets if waterproof capabilities aren't a necessity.
+But even with its splashproof features and low price, the Hydro XTRM isn't exactly the Michael Phelps of phones.
+Depending on your carrier, it has less-than-desirable call quality.
+It also has a mediocre camera, so you should keep your options open for other handsets if waterproof capabilities aren't a necessity.

 Because the Kyocera Hydro XTRM fulfills certain military spec standards for shockproof capabilities, it has a bulkier build than that of most smartphones.
 I like its dark, faux-metallic edging that encircles the body, and while the rear's dimpled battery door isn't too attractive, the rubber exterior provides more friction and helps with grip.

 The handset measures 4.88 inches tall, 2.52 inches wide, 0.42 inch thick, and it weighs 4.9 ounces.
 Within a few moments of holding the device in my hand, its heftiness was apparent, but after a short while, I stopped noticing its weight and it wasn't distracting at all.

 Located on the left edge is a volume rocker.
 The top edge features a sleep/power button and a 3.5mm headphone jack, and the bottom edge houses a Micro-USB port for charging.
 Neither port is covered by any plug or small door.